bhood4/katacoda-scenarios/tf101/config.md

 Terraform works based on configuration files, in this case main.tf.
 The configuration is a declarative expression of the desired state of your infrastructure.
 Terraform commands uses all files in the directory that have a .tf extension as configuration input.

-The config files use a simple, powerful templating language [https://www.terraform.io/docs/configuration/syntax.html](HCL)
+The config files use a simple, powerful [HCL templating language](https://www.terraform.io/docs/configuration/syntax.html)

 A resource is a components of your infrastructure associated with a provider.
 For example a container or image resource from the docker provider is used to manage real containers and images.